qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/GeometryGroup.rst

 touches
 .......

 Tests whether a geometry touches another.
-Returns true if the geometries have at least one point in common, but their interiors do not intersect.
+Returns TRUE if the geometries have at least one point in common, but their interiors do not intersect.

 .. list-table::
    :widths: 15 85